Angel Dust (Faith No More album): Live performances and setlists

-During the tour, the band's intro music included "The Final Countdown" by Europe, "Foreplay" by Boston, "I Feel Love" by Donna Summer and the "Theme From Shaft" by Isaac Hayes, with the band also once using the theme music from the television series Get Smart.
+During the tour, the band's intro music included "The Final Countdown" by Europe, "Foreplay" by Boston, "I Feel Love" by Donna Summer and the "Theme From Shaft" by Isaac Hayes, with the band also sometimes using the theme music from the television shows Get Smart and The Mod Squad.
 At their late 1991 shows in Japan and South America, they used Toto's Dune soundtrack song "Big Battle" as intro music.
 For outro music, they used "Garden" by Pearl Jam and "You Only Live Twice" by Nancy Sinatra at two separate shows in 1992.
 Faith No More covered snippets of various different songs from other artists during the touring cycle, including "Bad" by Michael Jackson, "Bring Me Edelweiss" by Edelweiss, "Christianity Is Stupid" by Negativeland, "The Goin' Gets Tough From the Getgo" by Ween, "Fat" by Weird Al Yankovic, "Finally" by CeCe Peniston, "Free Your Mind" by En Vogue, "Ha Ha Ha" by Flipper, "In Heaven" by David Lynch, "It Takes Two" by Rob Base & DJ E-Z Rock, "Jeremy" by Pearl Jam, "Jump Around" by House of Pain, "Keep on Loving You" by REO Speedwagon, "Life is a Highway" by Tom Cochrane, "Mistadobalina" by Del tha Funky Homosapien, "My Name Is Prince" by Prince, "Outshined" by Soundgarden, "Saturday Night" by The Bay City Rollers, "Sex Bomb" by Flipper, "Skinflowers" by The Young Gods, "So What'cha Want" by the Beastie Boys, "Stairway to Heaven" by Led Zeppelin, "Street Tuff" by Rebel MC, "Turned Out" by Helmet, "Two Princes" by Spin Doctors, "Two Tickets to Paradise" by Eddie Money, "Walk This Way" by Aerosmith, "Warm It Up" by Kris Kross, "Forward Ever Backward Never" by WestBam, "We Got the Beat" by The Go-Go's, "We Will Rock You" by Queen, "Under the Bridge" by the Red Hot Chili Peppers and "You Got It (The Right Stuff)" by The New Kids on the Block.
 Patton would later do a full cover of "Under the Bridge" with his other band Mr. Bungle, as part of a 1999 Halloween concert parodying the Red Hot Chili Peppers.
 Like on their previous tour for The Real Thing, Faith No More covered songs from commercials by Nestlé and German candy company Haribo during this tour.
 At a September 1991 show in Brazil, the band also covered a soccer chant; further, at several 1993 shows, they included covers of Angelo Badalamenti's theme to the television series Twin Peaks.